difio/difio-cloudcontrol-python/README.rst

-Difio registration agent for CloudControl / Python applications.
+Difio registration agent for cloudControl / Python applications.

 It compiles a list of locally installed Python packages and sends it to
 <http://www.dif.io>.

-Installing on your CloudControl application
+Installing on your cloudControl application
 --------------------------------------

 Create an account at <http://www.dif.io>

-Create a Python application on CloudControl
+Create a Python application on cloudControl

 Add a dependency in your `requirements.txt` file